 - Being stuck in your head

 Catastrophizing can occur out of the blue or in anticipation of an upcoming event or situation.
-If you are experiencing any of the symptoms above, a healthcare professional can help you whether you are catastrophizing or not.
+If you are experiencing any of the symptoms above, a healthcare professional can help you cope with negative thinking, whether you are catastrophizing or not.

 Get Diagnosed By a Licensed Healthcare Professional

-If catastrophizing persists over time and you feel like it is negatively impacting your day-to-day life, you should speak with a healthcare provider.
-A medical professional can help you get a better understanding of your catastrophic thinking and determine whether a mental health disorder is the cause of it.
+If catastrophizing persists over time and you feel like it negatively impacts your day-to-day life, you should speak with a healthcare provider.
+A medical professional can help you better understand your catastrophic thinking and determine whether a mental health condition is responsible for your catastrophic thinking.

 Seek Help And Get Diagnosed By A Licensed Professional on Klarity Today!

-Do you spend most of your days worried about the future having catastrophic results?
-No one should be constantly controlled by negative thoughts and expectations for upcoming events.
+Do you spend most days worrying and panicking about the future?
+No one should be constantly overwhelmed by negative thoughts and expectations for upcoming events.

-Klarity can connect you with an experienced licensed professional who can find out whether your catastrophizing is related to a mental illness and find a treatment option that will relieve you from always expecting the worst.
+Klarity can connect you with an experienced, licensed professional who can determine whether your catastrophizing is related to anxiety disorders or other mental health issues and find a treatment option to help prevent catastrophic thinking.

 Book an appointment with an anxiety-trained specialist within the next 48 hours.
 All you need to do to get started is take our brief, 2-min self-evaluation.

 Michelle Pugle.
 “Understanding Catastrophizing and How to Stop It” Very Well Health.